Limbu people

-The Limbu (Limbu: ᤕᤠᤰᤌᤢᤱ) are a major Sino-Tibetan ethnolinguistic group indigenous to the Himalayan region of eastern Nepal, northeastern India and western Bhutan.
+The Limbu (Limbu: ᤕᤠᤰᤌᤢᤱ) are a Kirati tribe ethnolinguistic group indigenous to the Himalayan region of eastern Nepal, northeastern India and western Bhutan.
 In India, the Limbus live in the states of Sikkim, Assam, Nagaland and northern West Bengal, i.e. North Bengal.

 Subba is a title given by the Shah Kings only to Limbu village chiefs.
 Subba was not part of the indigenous Limbu terminology, but now the two terms are almost interchangeable.
 It was how the village chiefs were distinguished from other villagers in Limbu tribe.
 Family lineage of the village chiefs are often found with their surname as Subba.

 Their history is said to be written in a book called Bangsawoli (Genealogy), also known as Bansawali.
 Some ancient families have kept copies.
 There are hundreds of Limbu clans and tribes, classified under their tribe or subnational entity or according to their place of origin.